czwjp2004/RL-Crypto-Trader/README.md

 ## 11. License

-This project is for educational purposes as part of CS 372 Reinforcement Learning coursework.
+This project is for educational purposes as part of CS 372 coursework.